ck4adventure/recipe_app_nextjs/design/feature_chefs.md

 notes[] (opt)

 ## In Progress

+## Finished Tasks/Features
 ### Add testing
-Levels of Testing:
+Basic Levels of Testing

-- DB
+Unit:
-  - test db schema/migrations for tables, properties, indexes, runs against local, jest? turns out I have mocha set up for my previous work
+- Mocha to test db schema/migrations for tables, properties, indexes, runs against local
-	- mock db and test next actions, which are my db queries, jest
-- Utils
-	- any utils that I use, jest
-- Routes
-	- should have a list of expected routes/pages, and just ensure each comes back as 200, cypress/jest?
-- Page Content
-	- finally, clicking through each page to get min expected content, cypress

-## Finished Tasks/Features
+Integration:
+- Jest, things like utils and components
+- Module Interaction, next server actions like createNewRecipe, which runs db calls and then redirects

+E2E:
+- Cypress for checking that each page loads and has specified content

 ### Add Form for Recipes
 `/chef/recipes/new`